Richard Stallman's personal political notes from 2003: May - August

 Amnesty International has denounced a pipeline deal to build a pipeline through Turkey to the Caspian Sea.

 It's not that the pipeline is bad in itself.
-Rather, British Petrolium has exacted a heavy price for deigning to do business in Turkey, a price measured not just in money but in human rights.
+Rather, British Petroleum has exacted a heavy price for deigning to do business in Turkey, a price measured not just in money but in human rights.
 The deal sets aside European human rights principles and gives BP special privileges.
 It also indemnifies BP against whatever costs it may incur due to protection of the rights of anyone else, in effect placing BP above the citizens of Turkey.

 NAFTA does this, and the proposed Free Trade Area of the Americas does the same, which is why it must be rejected entirely.

-Sharon talks about willingness to make peace, when someone wants to
+Sharon talks about willingness to make peace, when someone wants to hear that, but he does (and says) the opposite.

 [Reference updated on 2018-05-10 because the old link was broken.]